zampierilucas/lkml-mcp/README.md

 ## Features

-- **lkml_get_thread**: Fetch a full thread by message ID, returning all messages in the thread with structured metadata (subject, from, date, message-id, in-reply-to, body content)
+- **lkml_get_thread**: Fetch a full thread by message ID, returning all messages in the thread with structured metadata (subject, from, date, message-id, in-reply-to, body content).
+By default, filters out automated bot messages
 - **lkml_get_raw**: Fetch a single message in raw RFC822 format, useful for getting raw MIME bodies, headers, or inline diffs
+- **lkml_get_user_series**: Find recent patch series and messages by user email address.
+Returns a list of patch series with cover letters and patches grouped together, plus standalone messages
+- **lkml_search_patches**: Search for patches by keywords, subsystem, author, or other criteria.
+Returns matching patch series and individual patches
 - **Cross-mailing-list support**: Works with any mailing list on lore.kernel.org without hardcoding list names (lkml, linux-riscv, netdev, devicetree, etc.)

 ## Prerequisites